 NOTE 4—The Switch Time field in the Max Channel Switch Time element is not tied to a TBTT on the affected link.
 Instead, it provides an estimated time when the first Beacon frame will be transmitted on the affected link after the channel switch has occurred.

-If an AP affiliated with an AP MLD is switching channel, the Channel Switch Announcement element, or the Extended Channel Switch Announcement element with the Channel Switch Count field of the (Extended) Channel Switch Announcement element set to a nonzero value, and the Max Channel Switch Time element shall be included in every Beacon and Probe Response frames on all links of the AP MLD from right after the time the APincludes the elements in the Beacon frame it transmits until the estimated channel switch time.
-After the estimated channel switch time, the Channel Switch Announcement element and the Extended Channel Switch Announcement element shall not be included in the per-STA profile of the affected AP in the Beacon and Probe Response frames and the Max Channel Switch Time element shall be included in the per-STA profile of the affected AP in every Beacon and Probe Response frames on all links of the AP MLD until the affected AP resumes BSS operation on the new channel.
+If an AP(#16522) (affected AP) affiliated with an AP MLD is switching channel, the Channel Switch Announcement element, or the Extended Channel Switch Announcement element with the Channel Switch Count field(#17834) set to a nonzero value, and the Max Channel Switch Time element shall be included in every Beacon and Probe Response frames on all links of the AP MLD from right after the time the affected AP (#16522) includes the elements in the Beacon frame it transmits until the estimated (#18297)target switch time.
+After the estimated (#18298)target switch time, the Channel Switch Announcement element and the Extended Channel Switch Announcement element shall not be included in the per-STA profile of the affected AP in the Beacon and Probe Response frames and the Max Channel Switch Time element shall be included in the per-STA profile of the affected AP in every Beacon and Probe Response frames on all links of the AP MLD(#16523), except the link corresponding to the affected AP, until the affected AP resumes BSS operation on the new channel.
 The value carried in the Switch Time field indicates the adjusted estimated time of the first Beacon frame in the new channel.

 NOTE 5—The reporting AP might increase the value carried in the Switch Time field of the Max Channel Switch Time element if the affected AP performs a second channel switch between the target time of a first channel switch and the time at which the affected AP will start beaconing on the new channel corresponding to the first channel switch.